turbulent/dockwrkr/README.md

   stats               Output live stats for the listed containers
 ```

-## configuration file
+### Configuration File

-dockwrkr will walk up the current directory to locate the file ``dockwrkr.yml``.
+`dockwrkr` will walk up the current directory to locate the file
+``dockwrkr.yml``.

-Your YAML configuration file should define a ``containers`` key that lists the run configuration for your containers.
+Your YAML configuration file should define a `containers` key that lists the
+run configuration for your containers.

-Here is a sample dockwrkr YAML configuration file:
+Here is a sample `dockwrkr.yml` configuration file:

 ```
 pids: